bixycler/UniinfoNotes/pages/Stories.md

 				  id:: 674d6061-7973-47b6-bb9d-a7a816137883
 			- how that many obops range the same content circle
 				- = the content circle is twisted many folds at the universal obop
-				- = many sustent circles, touching at the universal obop
+				- = many sustent circles touch at the universal obop
 					- version 1: each sustent circle is a complement part of the content circle.
 					- version 2: each sustent circle is a replicate of the content circle.
-				- = thread folding in the [hyphercube](https://en.wikipedia.org/wiki/Hypercube) (condensed intension)
+				- = Ω-thread folds in the [hyphercube](https://en.wikipedia.org/wiki/Hypercube) (condensed intension)
+					- the folding configuration is the state of the body (of the universe).
+					- the arrows in the folded thread is the dynamic, transformation, state transition.
 				- = straight thread traverses the extentional space (empty extension).
-			- how the change within the intension leads to motion in extensional world (spacetime);
+			- how the change within the intension (body) leads to motion in extensional world (spacetime);
 				- this connects the condensed intension with the empty space of extension.
 			- how the [stagger](https://www.facebook.com/share/p/35j9SSuqSJj76tWY/), mismatch, error, remainder link between layers of circles (in different orders) and how they internalize, [refine](((6735b185-fe68-40b4-8679-9c4de4a1df7d))) the circles;
 				- This (seemingly) infinite layers of sustents is the “abyss” i'm facing.